lerenn/code-manager/test/README.md

 # End-to-End Tests

-This directory contains end-to-end tests for the WTM CLI application.
+This directory contains end-to-end tests for the CM CLI application.
 These tests verify that the CLI behaves correctly by:

 1. **Compiling the binary** in isolation
 2. **Running CLI commands** in temporary directories